 State Law prohibits the Council from acting on items that do not appear on the agenda.

-Per Provo City Code Section 2.50.020(2), the Council is required to elect a Chair and Vice-chair at the first Council meeting of each year.
-The current (2020) Council Chair conducts the Council Meeting until after the election process is completed for the new (2021) Council Chair.
+The Council is required to elect a Chair and Vice-chair at the first regular meeting of each year.

 Redevelopment Agency of Provo